rauno56/robserver/README.md

 - `ROBSERVER_PG_ADDR`: connection string for the PostgreSQL server.
 Defaults to `postgres://postgres@127.0.0.1/robserver`.
 - `ROBSERVER_MAX_QUERY_SIZE`: maximum number of payloads taken from the internal buffer to be processed and stored.
 Making it bigger than the buffer size has no effect.
 Defaults to `1000`.
+- `ROBSERVER_QUERY_DELAY`: millisecond delay to add to consecutive DB queries whenever we've processed a buffer with capacity left - idea behind that is to slow down DB queries, do more aggregation in-process and leave more IO for communicating with the MQ.
+Defaults to `100`.

 ## JSON payload shape